 Help us bring the magic of Christmas to 1600 children!

 History of the Angel Tree:

 Along with the familiar Red Kettles (Bell Ringers), the Angel Tree program is one of The Salvation Army’s most familiar Christmas efforts.
 It was created by The Salvation Army in 1979 by Lt.
 Colonels Charles and Shirley White when they worked with a Lynchburg, Virginia shopping mall to provide clothing and toys for children at Christmas time.
 The program received its name because the Whites identified the wishes of local children by writing their gift needs on Hallmark greeting cards that featured pictures of angels.
 They placed the cards on a Christmas tree at the mall to allow shoppers to select children to help.
 Thanks to Lt.
 Colonels White, who were assigned by The Army to the Lynchburg area at the time, more than 700 children had a brighter Christmas that first year.
 The Angel Tree program continues to play a vital role in helping The Salvation Army make the holidays merrier for thousands of children in need.
 Anyone can participate.

 How Does the Angel Tree Program Work?

 Who am I helping?

 Families sign up for Christmas assistance at The Salvation Army.
 These families meet the federal minimum poverty guidelines to qualify.
 Angels range in age from infants to 12 years old.
 If a family is qualified, they will be given an appointment time to receive their gifts at a later date, which will be after all gifts are collected.

 When and where will the actual Angel Trees be up and located?

-Starting November 10th Angel Tree with Angel Tags will be located in various locations throughout the community.
-The most visited trees are located at State and Federal Buildings, Pierre Bossier Mall, St. Vincent Mall, Starbucks Coffeehouses and Wal-Mart Stores.
+Starting November 13th Angel Tree with Angel Tags will be located in various locations throughout the community.
+The most visited trees are located at State and Federal Buildings, Pierre Bossier Mall, Mall St. Vincent, and Wal-Mart Stores.

 How will I know what to buy?